Last battle of Bismarck: Third phase: The Final Engagement

-Fourth phase: the Luftwaffe retaliates
+Fourth phase: Attacks by the Luftwaffe

 The Luftwaffe had not been able to intervene on 26 May due to bad weather.
 Only some reconnaissance flights were made by some Focke-Wulf Fw 200 Condor of I/Kampfgeschwader 28 (Bomber Wing 28) which could locate Rodney.
 On 27 and 28 May some attempts were made to attack the British ships.
 In the morning of 27 May one Heinkel He 111 missed Ark Royal with a few bombs and only four bombers found the British battleships but failed to score a hit.
-On 28 May the destroyers and were heading for Northern Ireland at economical speed due to their low fuel stocks and were attacked on 28 May in the morning by bombers.
-At 09:00 Mashona received a hit from a Heinkel He 111, and was abandoned with the loss of 46 crew members.
-A first attempt to scuttle her with a torpedo from Tartar failed but then she was sunk by gunfire from other destroyers arriving at the scene.
+On 28 May the destroyers and were heading for Northern Ireland at economical speed due to their low fuel stocks and were attacked on 28 May off the west of Ireland in the morning by bombers.
+At 09:00 Mashona received a hit from a Heinkel He 111, causing severe flooding and 46 deaths leading to crew abandoning ship.
+An attempt to scuttle her with a torpedo from Tartar failed but then she was sunk by gunfire from Canadian destroyers later in the afternoon.
 The destroyer Maori was also damaged by bombers.